welfare-state-analytics/blm-corpus/README.md

 = 28 / (28+11) = 0.72

 Reflection:
-* The error for the precision in this case are related to the fact that one image is OCR:ed as text and thereby large text.
+* The false positives in this case are related to the fact that one image is OCR:ed as text and thereby large text.
 This is why the algorithm claassifies these three lines as headers.

-* The error related to the Recall is beacuase this algorith misses page-headers that often are not larger than the regular text.
+* The false negatives are beacause this algorith misses page-headers that often are equal in terms of size as the regular text.